MashiroSakurasou/EN_DiscordBotUserManual/README.md

 > For user manual in Chinese, click [中文版使用指南](https://github.com/MashiroSakurasou/CN_DiscordBotUserManual).

 # Discord Bot Ogiwara Sayu User Manual 🌟
-## A feature-rich and customizable Discord bot for music and moderation.
+Hello!
+Ogiwara Sayu is feature-rich and customizable **Discord bot for music and moderation.**

 ### 🛠 **Invite the Bot**
 Click the link below to invite the bot to your server: